RedisVentures/azure-openai-redis-deployment/README.md

-# Redis Azure OpenAI Template
+# Azure OpenAI Redis Deployment Template

-This repo is an example that can be used to "one-click" deploy Azure OpenAI applications, using Redis Enterprise as a vector database.
+ The terraform template automates the end-to-end deployment of Azure OpenAI applications using Redis Enterprise as a vector database.

 ![Azure OpenAI Redis](app/assets/diagram.png)